hcs42/heapkeeper-old/doc/developersguide.rst

 Development
 -----------

-Documentation about the development method in general, and the documentation and coding conventions.
+Documentation about the development method, tools that we use, rules and conventions.

 .. toctree::

     development
+    developmentrules
     codingconventions

 Concepts